The 16th Annual Imagine Science Film Festival will take place in October 13-20, 2023.

-ISFF seeks NARRATIVE films that have a scientific or technological theme and storyline, or that have a leading character who is a scientist, engineer, or mathematician.
+ISFF seeks all films that address scientific or technological themes and stories, or that have a leading character who is a scientist, engineer, or mathematician.

 SUBMISSIONS need to adhere to the underlying requirement of IMAGINE SCIENCE which is that science and/or scientists need to be presented in a narrative framework - in a compelling yet credible manner.

 Submissions must be in English or have English subtitles, and there must be a preview AND screening copy available in English or with English subtitles, excepting music videos and films without dialogue.

 If your film is accepted, ISFF generally screens from digital files.
-We can assist filmmakers in making transfers from other types of masters if necessary.
-We may also be able to screen in other formats as the festival gets closer.
+We may also be able to discuss screening in other formats as allowed by our venues and programming each year.

 DEADLINES, FEES & NOTIFICATION